bilalkabas/Simple-Object-Tracking-with-OpenCV/README.md

 # Simple Object Tracking with OpenCV
 [![license](https://img.shields.io/badge/license-MIT-%23F65314?style=flat-square)](LICENSE)

 This repository contains a simple object tracking implementation in Python using OpenCV library.
 This algorithm was implemented in a UAV to detect an area and descent on it.
+The deviation of the center of the object from the center of the frame is first calculated in pixels.
+Then, it is converted to centimeters using a linear regression model previously implemented.

 ## Getting Started
 If you meet the prerequisites, then you can directly run the Python code.